blurstudio/mayaModuleActions/Readme.md

       --backend ninja
 ```

-This is just a conveneince wrapper for setting up and building with Meson (vs CMake).
-It's not maya specific, so you can re-use this elsewhere.
+This is not maya specific, so you can re-use this elsewhere if you like.
 And it automatically detects a Windows build, and sets up the visual studio environment for compiling.
 You could invoke meson directly, But dealing with the different shells required is a pain, and this action handles that part cleanly.

 ## Package Maya Module

+Grabs all the compiled artifacts, and builds a .mod file for distributing your plugins.

 Basic Usage: